ucdavis-ecs121wq22/HOMEWORK_1/docs/index.md

 ### How we will grade

-Our desired eductional outcome for this homework is to check that a) You can make the required python changes (40% of the credit) for each part and b) you Have the proper git history for each part (60% of the credit).
+Our desired eductional outcome for this homework is to check that a) You can make the required python changes (50% of the credit) for each part and b) you Have the proper git history for each part (50% of the credit).
+Of course, you also get some points, for getting on Github and setting up your keys etc, and simply just accepting & submitting the assignment.

 - We will run test cases to check that your code does the API and CLI functions correctly
 - We will check the history of your submitted version control repo.
-We're looking for teh following:
+We're looking for the following:

+1. You have accepted the course invitation and there is a `main` branch in your repository (Part 1) - 30 points.
-1. The string sort program passed the required test cases and the CLI works - 10 points.
+2. The string sort program passed the required test cases (Part 2) - 10 points.
-2. There are 3 branches in your repo, named: "main", "add/cli", and "add/sort_strings" - 10 points
-3. There is a merged pull request on the "add/sort_strings" branch - 10 points
+3. The `add/sort_strings` branch exists (Part 2) - 10 points.
-4. There is a merged pull request on the "add/cli" branch - 10 points
+4. You have created and merged the `add/sort_strings` branch into the `main` branch via a pull request (Part 2) - 10 points.
+5. The CLI operation program passed the required test cases (Part 3) - 10 points
+6. The `add/cli` branch exists (Part 3) - 10 points
+7. You have created and merged the `add/cli` branch into the `main` branch via a pull request (Part 3) - 10 points.
-5. The "add/sort_strings" merge occurs before the "add/cli" merge - 10 points
+8. The `add/sort_strings` merge occurs before the `add/cli` merge (Part 4) - 10 points